vosen/zluda_website/content/contribute/zluda_trace.md

 ### Compiler logs

-There's one more kind of file zluda_dump might produce: a compiler error log file.
-When zluda_dump encounters a PTX module, it tries to compile it with ZLUDA's ptx compiler.
+There's one more kind of file zluda_trace might produce: a compiler error log file.
+When zluda_trace encounters a PTX module, it tries to compile it with ZLUDA's ptx compiler.
 Any errors produced will be saved into a `module_NNNN_NN.log` file.
 For example, it might look like